Privacy Notice

 How long do we keep your personal data?

 Daybreak will keep your personal data for a specified period of time once we have finished working with you depending on the nature of the service and our legal obligations.
-The 'Your Data Your Rights' leaflet will tell you how long we keep your data and why.

 • This section explains what information Daybreak collects, keeps and stores about you if you inquire about our activities, make a donation to us, fundraise for us, support a campaign, take part in Daybreak raffles, express an interest in or inform us of your intention to leave a gift in your Will, ask a question about our services or participate in events.